Researchers sample unusually rich deep-sea area off Hawaii

 “What we know about the ocean is less than the surface of the moon,” Kittinger added.

 The team also studied surface slicks, which are the narrow, glassy channels of water that are visible in the coastal ocean waters.
-The researchers found that these ribbons of water create “an oasis in the desert” as they pull together juvenile fish, baby sea turtles, plankton and even coral larvae.
-But the slicks, which are created by wind, tide and undersea geography, also gather other material, such as plastic and land debris, which could be hurting the life that exists there.
+The researchers found that these ribbons of water create “an oasis in the desert” as they pull together juvenile reef fish, baby sea turtles, plankton and even coral larvae.
+But the slicks, which are created by wind, tide and undersea structure, also gather other material, such as plastic and land debris, that could be hurting the life that exists there.

 The federal research team was joined by scientists from Bangor University in North Wales, United Kingdom, and the University of Hawaii.